In the Kitch

 Ingredients

-• zucchini - The zucchini will be shredded and moisture removed to mimic the crab.
+• zucchini - The zucchini will be shredded and moisture removed to mimic the crab meat.

-• eggs - To hold it all together.
+• eggs - To bind it all together.

 • breadcrumbs - Breadcrumbs aren't just for bulking up the crab cake.
 They will help them to keep their shape, and give the cakes some nice crispy crunch on the exterior.